VolpeUSDOT/FTOT-Public/docs/create_scenario.md

 1. Copy over a Quick Start or Reference Scenario folder based on the intended supply chain structure of the user's FTOT scenario, and then
 2. Customize the starter files according to the user's specific scenario needs.

 For example, use files from Quick Start 2 for a scenario where freight flows from a raw material producer (rmp) to a processor (proc) to a destination (dest); use Reference Scenario 2 as a template for a candidate processor generation scenario.
 To then adapt the starter scenario, the user will need to update the scenario XML at a minimum.
 See the **Checklist of Critical Items to Update** section below for the minimum set of items to edit.
 Most custom scenarios will also require creating new facility-level GIS data and supply chain data (e.g., facility-commodity CSV files).
 Finally, customization of the scenario's batch file will also be necessary.
 See the FTOT User Guide for more details.
+An introductory video for how to create a custom FTOT scenario is also available on the [FTOT landing page](https://volpeusdot.github.io/FTOT-Public/index.html#customizing-your-own-ftot-scenario).

 # Checklist of Critical Items to Update
 **Batch file**